 Under federal pension law, a plan generally is in "endangered" status if its funded percentage is less than 80 percent.
 A plan is in "critical" status if the funded percentage is less than 65 percent (other factors may also apply).
 A plan is in "critical and declining" status if it is in critical status and is projected to become insolvent (run out of money to pay benefits) within 15 years (or within 20 years if a special rule applies).
 If a pension plan enters endangered status, the trustees of the plan are required to adopt a funding improvement plan.
 Similarly, if a pension plan enters critical status or critical and declining status, the trustees of the plan are required to adopt a rehabilitation plan.
 Funding improvement and rehabilitation plans establish steps and benchmarks for pension plans to improve their funding status over a specified period of time.
 The plan sponsor of a plan in critical and declining status may apply for approval to amend the plan to reduce current and future payment obligations to participants and beneficiaries.
 Under the American Rescue Plan Act of 2021, the plan sponsor of a plan in critical or critical and declining status may apply for financial assistance from the PBGC.
 The assistance is intended to provide these plans with the amount required to pay all benefits due through the plan year ending in 2051, without reductions in already-earned benefits.
-The Plan's Board of Trustees ("Board") intends to apply for the financial assistance when permitted to do so.
+In an effort to avoid the projected insolvency and potential benefit reductions, on March 10, 2023, the AFM-EPF applied for \$1.5 billion of special financial assistance.
+The PBGC has 120 days to review the application and expects to make the requested payment within 60 to 90 days of approval.
+If the PBGC has any issues with our application, we will have the opportunity to withdraw it, address those matters and resubmit.